 The four primary goals of the FRIENDS are: to support projects for community use where other funds are not available; to support the mission of the Lake Oswego Public Library and the priorities as described in the library’s goals and objectives; to provide support to initiate programs with long term impact, especially those that may be supported in the future by City/County contributions; and to serve as a goodwill ambassador for the library.
 We invite you to learn about what we do and to join us in supporting the Lake Oswego Public Library.
 (Links to information about joining are at the bottom of this page.)

 Lake Oswego Reads is not only a true statement, it's the name of the Lake Oswego Public Library program which selects one book each year and distributes hundreds of FREE copies for to local residents (while supplies last).
 Then there is a month full of supporting events related to the book topic, including the author speaking event!
 For program information, and a listing of the events and dates from past LO Reads, visit the Lake Oswego Public Library's website LO Reads page.

 The 2017 LO Reads book was Rise of the Rocket Girls: The Women Who Propelled Us, from Missiles to the Moon to Mars by Nathalia Holt.
 Rise of the Rocket Girls is the true story of an elite group of young women who worked at the Jet Propulsion Laboratory during it's early years, and helped to transform rocket design, to bring about the first American satellites, and to make exploration of the solar system possible.
-For more information about this most recent LO Reads program, visit the Library Website.
+For more information about the most recent LO Reads program, visit the Library Website.
 Or visit the gallery of photos from the 2017 LO Reads events.

 Friends of the Lake Oswego Public Library is dedicated to support projects for community use, in particular those involving new technology and/or financial benefit, to actively support levies and other library funding and to provide programming for the community.